matthew-brett/pydagogue/installing_on_debian.rst

     sudo apt-get build-dep python-numpy python-scipy matplotlib h5py

-This will take about 20 minutes (at least, it did on my virtualbox / Vagrant Debian instance).
+This may take about 10-20 minutes (at least, it did on my virtualbox / Vagrant Debian instance).

 ***********************************